Yvonne has been an online writer for over eight years. Her articles focus on everything from recipes to children's health.

 That sounds somewhat more encouraging, doesn’t it?

-So What Are Some Risks For Your Premature Baby?
+What Are Some Risks for Your Premature Baby?

 Some mothers at risk of giving birth prematurely are now being given magnesium sulfate at birth to protect against cerebral palsy – but while some studies found this to be very effective, other disagree.